 Islands and their mean cloudiness

 Islands have an important role in the theory of biogeography.
 “Island biogeography” is the subject of how islands are colonized by new species and how speciation occurs on islands.
 Eventually there is a balance between new colonizing species and the available niches on an island.
 These niches are occupied both by speciation of organisms already on the island and those that are arriving.
 The number of niches is thought to be related to the diversity of habitats on an island.
 The larger and more topographically diverse the island the greater the diversity of organisms – provided comparable island ages.
 But the topographic diversity of an island affects the climatic diversity of the island.
-So it may be that the climatic diversity of an island is as important as the elevational or topographic diversity of an island.
+So it may be that the climatic diversity of an island is as important as the topographic diversity of an island.
 Here I am trying to show the climatic diversity of many important islands that lack dense climatic data via a partial surrogate of cloudiness.

 Diurnal changes and understanding mean cloudiness patterns

 GOES imagery has the major advantage of being very frequent.
 Full hemispheric coverage is available every 10 minutes with the current GOES satellites.
 Thus, approximately 72 images (depending on latitude and time of year) are available for averaging.
 But there are complications.
 Near sunrise or sunset there are long shadows cast by clouds that can reduce the reliability of extracting cloudy pixels from visible imagery.